NewAlexandria/leadership_readme/qa-test-framework.md

 On of the most common anti-patterns occurs when separation-of-concerns does not happen.
 The following chart presents granular separation levels that help to isolate exactly one kind of thing being tested.

-This skeleton of automated test-types matrixes with the product feature 'master plan' and its phased roll-out from manual to automation.
+This skeleton of automated test-types matrixes with the product feature 'Overarching plan' and its phased roll-out from manual to automation.
 Each element of this matrix can receive prioritization, which guides the planification of the overall roadmap.

 ![Levels of tests, from backend units, to platform E2E](assets/QA/Agile-test-scopes.jpg)